Education - CUW (ED)

 Prerequisite: minimum score of 01 in 'Upper Division Status'.

-This course provides the early childhood education candidate with an opportunity to relate theory to practice in a preschool setting.
-Students will consider and reflect upon a variety of topics related to professionalism, developmentally appropriate practice, communication, instructional planning and strategies, differentiation for diverse learners, and assessment strategies as they complete pre-student teaching requirements.
-The practicum placement will be made in a childcare center or school-based preschool setting.
-Must be taken the semester prior to student teaching.
+This course provides the early childhood education candidate with an opportunity to relate theory to practice in an early childhood setting.
+Students will apply best practices in developmentally appropriate practice, communication, instructional planning and strategies, differentiation for diverse learners, assessment strategies, and professionalism as they complete pre-student teaching requirements.
+The pre-student teaching experience includes a cycle of planning, instruction, assessment, feedback, and revision.

 Prerequisite: minimum score of 01 in 'Upper Division Status'.